 Vermont Tech also offers an LPN and an RN re-entry program.
 These programs are provided for LPNs and RNs whose licenses have lapsed and would like to have them reinstated.
 The LPN and RN re-entry programs update the nurse’s credentials, allowing them eligibility to return to a nursing position upon completion of the program.
 For further information about these programs, contact the Nursing department.

 After licensure, PN graduates typically find employment in long-term care, outpatient clinics, physicians’ offices, and other healthcare agencies and work under the supervision of a registered nurse, physician, or dentist.
 With experience, they can assume increasing responsibilities in the nursing field.

-Students with a Certificate in Practical Nursing will be able to:
+A student with a certificate in Practical Nursing will be able to:

-- Employ the nursing process for select clients to maintain, achieve, or regain their optimal level of self-care
+- Employ the nursing process for select clients to maintain, achieve, or regain optimal self-care

 - Integrate knowledge of scientific, behavioral, and cultural principles in the care of clients in a variety of settings

 - Establish collaborative relationships with members of the nursing and health team

 - Maintain confidentiality in a clinical setting and support the use of legal and ethical standards

 - Assume the role of a member of an interdisciplinary team